 Figure 5: Deployment

-Logger pane, you can select the log level and rotation for the log file.
+Logger pane, you can select the log level, rotation and retire for the log file.

 There are 5 types of

 - 1. INFO : the standard log level indicating that something happened, the application entered a certain state.